-The central purpose of the Management major is to prepare men and women for managerial leadership in a world characterized by demands for continuous improvements in quality; growing technological sophistication; racial, cultural, and gender diversity in the work force; and expanding globalized markets.
+The central purpose of the Management major is to prepare men and women for managerial leadership in a world characterized by demands for continuous improvements in quality; growing technological sophistication; racial, cultural, and gender diversity in the workforce; and expanding globalized markets.
 This emphasis is on accomplishing the organization's goals in a changing environment by successfully coordinating all available resources.
-As technological change and global markets create new opportunities for modern organizations, there are increasingly complex challenges to be met by the contemporary manager.
+As technological change and global markets create new opportunities for modern organizations, the contemporary manager faces increasingly complex challenges.

 To prepare students to meet these challenges, the general management track curriculum is designed to provide exercises and cases that focus on developing competency-based skills.
-Applications orientations in classroom settings will promote the development of administrative, analytic, and communicating skills; coaching and facilitating skills; and a team orientation.
+Applications orientations in classroom settings promote the development of administrative, analytic, and communicating skills; coaching and facilitating skills; and a team orientation.
 This pragmatic focus is developed in both internal and external contexts:

-- 1. legal environment of management activity; - 2. the range of human behavior encountered in organizational settings; - 3. the interrelation of the component functions of a business; - the responsibilities of a firm in contemporary society; - 5. the challenges to an organization active in an international arena; and - 6. the role of the entrepreneur in the growth of businesses.
+- 1. legal environment of management activity; - the range of human behavior encountered in organizational settings; - the interrelation of the component functions of a business: - the responsibilities of a firm in contemporary society:

+- 5. the challenges to an organization active in an international arena; and - 6. the role of the entrepreneur in the growth of busi-

 MGT 311 Human Resource Management 3

-MGT 352 Human Behavior in Organizations
+MGT 352 Human Behavior in Organizations 3

-MGT 434 Social Responsibility of Management 3
+MGT 434 Social Responsibility of Management

 MGT 459 International Management

 MGT 463 Strategic Management L

-MGT elective 3
+MGT elective

 Total 18

-This generalist perspective addresses such current issues as diversity in the workplace, global involvement, total quality management, ethics, and other managerial emphases that promote success.
+This generalist perspective addresses such current issues as diversity in the workplace, global involvement, total quality management, and ethics and other managerial emphases that promote success.
 An interactive, cooperative learning environment is stressed.